 Moreover, the great plexus Ajna with two petals is in between the brows.
 The great seat Uddiyana is established over this.

 The presiding deities of Chakras

-Sutra is called as such because of its presence everywhere at all time and because it is indicative of its form.
+Sutra is called as such because of its presence everywhere at all times and because it is indicative of its form.

 Kinds of Brahman

-By the practice of Atma-Mantra (Aham Brahmasmi, Tat Tvam Asi and other Maha Vakya Mantras), there manifests the transcendent Brahman which is the highest truth, the Pure Consciousness of Bliss, immeasurable, indemonstrable, beyond the range of speech and thought, pure, subtle, permanent, detached, indivisible, unequaled and non-ailing.
+By the practice of the Atma Mantra (Aham Brahmasmi, Tat Tvam Asi, and other Maha Vakya Mantras), there manifests the transcendent Brahman which is the highest truth, the Pure Consciousness of Bliss, immeasurable, indemonstrable, beyond the range of speech and thought, pure, subtle, permanent, detached, indivisible, unequaled and non-ailing.